Wellness Within

 Wild Rose – drifting, resignation, apathy

-If you would like your own personal bottle of flower remedies made up from the list below, you can choose the remedies that you would like and I will quote you a price, mix them together and post a personal bottle to you.
-You can email me at paulinepart@gmail.com for more information.
+If you would like your own personal bottle of flower remedies made up from the list above, choose the remedies that resonate with you, I will mix them, and post your personal 20ml bottle to you.
+You can message me or use my email below.